The BEST Beef Liver Recipe

 - It's a great source of nitrogen-containing compounds that are building blocks for DNA & RNA, and especially good for people with Alzheimers or any dementia.

-What if you just WON'T eat it?
+What if you or the kids just WON'T eat it?

 So as you may guess, this beef liver recipe is a variation on this Jalapeño Poppers recipe…